I’ve got a couple things today. So let’s get right to ’em.

 - The snacks and drinks are on the far side of the trade show floor.
 That means you HAVE to walk past at least one row of booths.

 - The emcees constantly remind you to stop and thank the vendors at their booths.
-Because their contributions are what make the show possible in the first place.
+“Their contributions are what make the show possible in the first place.“

 - To have a chance to win a door prize, you have to collect at least ten vendor signatures.
 Or drop your business card in their fishbowl.